Aboriginal activists target Games opening ceremony

-Gold Coast, Australia, April 4, 2018 (AFP) - - There were minor scuffles Wednesday as about 100 Aboriginal activists faced off against police outside the stadium hosting the opening ceremony of the Commonwealth Games.
+Gold Coast (Australia) (AFP) - There were minor scuffles Wednesday as about 100 Aboriginal activists faced off against police outside the stadium hosting the opening ceremony of the Commonwealth Games.

 A small band of protesters have labelled the Games on Australia's Gold Coast the "Stolenwealth Games" and are using the event to protest a number of injustices suffered by the Aboriginal community, among the most disadvantaged in the country.